Existence and uniqueness of optimal transport maps: Existence of optimal maps

 Then Proposition \ref{P:existence} implies that

 Since on $\Gamma\setminus \Gamma_{E}$ $\pi$ is already supported on a graph, the claim follows. \end{proof}

 This directly implies

-\begin{corollary} There is a unique optimal transport map. \end{corollary} \begin{proof} The last theorem shows that every optimal coupling is induced by a transport map.
+\begin{corollary} Under the assumptions of Theorem \ref{T:main}, there is a unique optimal transport map. \end{corollary} \begin{proof} The last theorem shows that every optimal coupling is induced by a transport map.
 As the set of all optimal couplings is convex this directly implies the uniqueness. \end{proof}